Brain, Nervous System and Mental Conditions

 Seizures are also called convulsions, episodes or fits.
 They come on suddenly.
 Seizures temporarily change your child's state of awareness and physical activity.
 They also affect the senses, such as smell, vision or sensation.
 You might not notice that some types of seizures are happening.
 They may seem to be simple lapses of attention.

 Most children with seizures are treated by doctors called neurologists.
 Neurologists specialize in disorders of the brain and nervous system.
 Neurologists who specialize in treating epilepsy are called epileptologists.
 Diagnosing epilepsy can be very complex because seizures vary so much from person to person.
 Before deciding on treatment, your child's healthcare team will try to find out what causes your child's seizures.
-Read more about the
+Read more about the Neurology Department at Seattle Children's.

 Medicine helps about two out of three children with epilepsy stop having seizures.
 If medicine alone does not help enough, your child may benefit from surgery.
 This article will tell you more about our services in neurosurgery for children with epilepsy.